McGill-MMA-EnterpriseAnalytics/Employee-Attrition/README.md

 Further in-depth data transformations and final dataset preparation take place in the Preprocessing notebook within the predictive modeling workflow

+---

 #### Predictive Classification Modeling for Employee Attrition

     These notebooks build, tune, and evaluate end-to-end machine learning pipelines to predict employee attrition.
 Our goal is to identify the best pipeline configuration by experimenting with various preprocessing methods and classifiers.
 Key steps include:

     - **Manual Preprocessing & Feature Engineering:**
     Cleaning the data, handling missing values, and creating new features and transforming existing ones to enhance predictive power.
 This part consists of a manual exploration of the data to make informed assumptions on the appropriate preprocessing and feature selection steps, before they are put to the test in the pipeline contruction and tuning part of the project.

     - **Pipeline Construction & Tuning:**
     Evaluating different strategies (e.g., numeric transformations, scaling, categorical encoding, outlier removal, and feature selection) and fine-tuning classifiers like Logistic Regression, Decision Trees, Random Forests, Gradient Boosting, and MLP using GridSearchCV and RandomizedSearchCV.

     - **Model Evaluation & Ensemble Learning:**
     Assessing performance with metrics such as F2 score, accuracy, recall, and ROC-AUC, analyzing learning curves, and combining top models into a stacking ensemble for improved generalization.

     - **Business Insights:**
     Interpreting key model coefficients to uncover factors driving attrition, thereby informing proactive retention strategies.

     This streamlined approach not only aims to optimize predictive performance but also provides actionable insights for effective workforce management.

+---

 #### Causal Inference Analysis for Employee Attrition

     This notebook uses the DoWhy framework to uncover the true causal drivers behind employee attrition.
 Instead of merely identifying correlations, our analysis pinpoints factors that genuinely influence the likelihood of an employee leaving.

     - **Modeling:**
     We construct causal graphs for each potential driver—including overtime, job involvement, work-life balance, time since promotion, income level, relationship satisfaction, and past job mobility—to visualize the assumed causal relationships.

     - **Identification & Estimation:**
     Using backdoor adjustment methods, we identify the causal effects and then estimate them through linear regression, treating each factor as a binary variable (e.g., overtime: Yes=1, No=0).

     - **Refutation:**
     To validate our findings, we perform robustness checks (e.g., random common cause testing and data subset analysis) ensuring that our causal estimates are reliable and not due to unobserved confounding.

-##### Business Insights

-The analysis reveals that:
-- **Overtime** has a strong causal impact on increasing attrition.
-- **High job involvement** and **good work-life balance** significantly reduce the likelihood of leaving.
-- **Past job mobility** is a predictor of future attrition.

-These insights can help HR teams design targeted interventions—such as managing overtime, boosting employee engagement, and improving work-life balance—to effectively reduce turnover.

     This notebook provides a clear, actionable framework to move beyond correlation and drive strategic, data-backed decisions for employee retention.

+---

 ### Employee Segmentation via Clustering